Runjing-Liu120/RaoBlackwellizedSGD/experiments/semisupervised_mnist/Readme.md

-This folder contains the experiments on the semi-supervised MNIST problem.
+This folder contains the experiments on the semisupervised MNIST problem.

-The folder ./scripts/ contains the scripts to fit the VAE, using the different gradient estimators discussed in our paper.
-The fits are saved to ./mnist_vae_results/.
+The folder `./scripts/` contains the scripts to fit the VAE, using the different gradient estimators discussed in our paper.
+The fits are saved to `./mnist_vae_results/`.

-Our VAE is implemented in mnist_vae_lib.py.
+Our VAE is implemented in `mnist_vae_lib.py`.

-After fitting the models, the results are parsed by jupyter notebooks in the ./jupyter/ folder.
-Reproductions of our figurescan be found there.
+After fitting the models, the results are parsed by jupyter notebooks in the `./jupyter/` folder.
+Reproductions of our figures can be found there.